NicoloMoretti/barracks/docs/scripting-guide.md

 ```

 When the while block is first encountered, the condition is checked.
-If the conditions results true, then the body is exectued.
+If the conditions results true, then the body is executed.
 After the body is executed, the code jumps back to the condition, and the process is repeated.

 Whenever the conditions results false, the body is skipped and the code resumes executions to after the while block.